 Concrete and asphalt are the two most popular materials for driveway paving, each offering unique advantages.
-If you live in the Twin Cities and are considering a driveway, it is crucial to determine the right sub-base for your area and evaluate your existing sub-base.
-Without a proper sub-base, you increase the risk of driveway cracking from winter freeze-thaw cycles.
-If you are replacing an asphalt driveway with concrete, your current sub-base may be adequate, given concrete’s high natural strength.
-Asphalt driveways are typically less expensive to install than concrete driveways, but often require more maintenance.
-An asphalt driveway can last up to 30 years with proper maintenance, while a well-maintained concrete driveway can last 50 years or more.
+If you live in the Twin Cities and are considering a driveway, it’s essential to assess your sub-base to prevent cracking due to freeze-thaw cycles.
+If you’re replacing an asphalt driveway with concrete, your current sub-base may be adequate, given concrete’s high natural strength.
+While asphalt driveways are generally less expensive to install, they often require more maintenance.
+An asphalt driveway can last up to 30 years with proper maintenance, whereas a well-maintained concrete driveway can last 50 years or longer.

 Why do some property owners choose concrete over asphalt for their driveways?
 There are several reasons: